Earth‑Coupled Oscillatory Infrastructure

 Researcher Credentials

-Yaoguo Li, Ph.D. – Professor at Colorado School of Mines, Co‑Director of the Center for Gravity, Electrical & Magnetic Studies.
+Yaoguo Li, Ph.D. – Colorado School of Mines.
 Leading authority in magnetotellurics and subsurface EM geophysics.
-His work validates conductivity pathways essential for Grid Keeper’s artificial telluric current [1]–[3].
+His work validates conductivity pathways essential for Grid Keeper’s driven oscillatory current model [1]–[3].

-Anne Sheehan, Ph.D. – Professor of Geological Sciences at CU Boulder, CIRES Fellow.
+Anne Sheehan, Ph.D. – CU Boulder.
 Specialist in seismology and magnetotellurics.
 Her research confirms subsurface EM mapping and conductivity structures [1]–[3].

-Daniel N. Baker, Ph.D. – Distinguished Professor at CU Boulder, former Director of LASP.
-Recognized expert in planetary EM fields and VLF/ELF wave behavior.
-His work supports long‑distance carrier wave propagation [4]–[6].
+Daniel N. Baker, Ph.D. – CU Boulder.
+Expert in planetary EM fields and ELF/VLF behavior.
+His work supports understanding of low‑frequency field coherence in natural Earth‑scale structures [4]–[6].

-Gregory Tinetti, Ph.D. – CU Denver researcher in ELF/VLF propagation and Earth–ionosphere waveguide studies.
-Provides empirical data on attenuation and propagation characteristics [4]–[6].
+Gregory Tinetti, Ph.D. – CU Denver.
+Researcher in ELF/VLF attenuation and Earth–ionosphere waveguide studies.
+Provides empirical data on low‑frequency field behavior [4]–[6].

-Paul Sava, Ph.D. – Department Head of Geophysics at CSM, C.H.
-Green Chair of Exploration Geophysics.
+Paul Sava, Ph.D. – Colorado School of Mines.
 Specialist in wavefield extrapolation and subsurface modeling.
-His frameworks apply directly to resonance tuning and standing‑wave formation [1]–[3].
+His frameworks apply directly to oscillatory‑response and impedance modeling in complex media [1]–[3].

-Jeffrey Shragge, Ph.D. – Professor at CSM, Director of the Center for Wave Phenomena.
+Jeffrey Shragge, Ph.D. – Colorado School of Mines.
 Expert in computational seismology and subsurface imaging.
-His modeling techniques parallel Grid Keeper’s simulation needs [1]–[3].
+His modeling techniques parallel Grid Keeper’s Earth‑impedance simulation needs [1]–[3].

-John Bradford, Ph.D. – VP for Global Initiatives at CSM, Professor of Geophysics.
+John Bradford, Ph.D. – Colorado School of Mines.
 Known for ground‑penetrating radar and near‑surface EM methods.
-His work confirms shallow subsurface EM propagation [1]–[3].
+His work confirms shallow subsurface EM validation and field‑mapping capability [1]–[3].

-Kristine Larson, Ph.D. – Emeritus Professor at CU Boulder, Aerospace Engineering Sciences.
-Pioneer in GPS geophysics and ground‑based EM signals.
-Her research supports subsurface EM validation [1]–[3].
+Kristine Larson, Ph.D. – CU Boulder.
+Pioneer in GPS‑based EM sensing.
+Her research supports subsurface EM validation and coherence measurement [1]–[3].

-Dana Z. Anderson, Ph.D. – JILA Fellow, CU Boulder.
-Expert in nonlinear optics, atom optics, and resonance tuning.
-Provides resonance control insights applicable to Grid Keeper’s adaptive phase systems [1]–[3].
+Dana Z. Anderson, Ph.D. – JILA, CU Boulder.
+Expert in nonlinear optics and resonance control.
+Provides insights into phase stability and adaptive modulation [1]–[3].

-Atef Elsherbeni, Ph.D. – Professor at CSM, Director of the Applied Electromagnetics Research Group.
+Atef Elsherbeni, Ph.D. – Colorado School of Mines.
 Specialist in EM scattering and computational EM.
-His expertise supports cryogenic stabilization and antenna design [10]–[12].
+His expertise supports cryogenic stabilization and low‑loss conductor design [10]–[12].

-Carlos Paz de Araujo, Ph.D. – Professor at UCCS, pioneer in ferroelectric materials and wave propagation.
-His work informs material choices for high‑efficiency conduction [10]–[12].
+Carlos Paz de Araujo, Ph.D. – UCCS.
+Pioneer in ferroelectric materials and dielectric stability.
+Informs material choices for high‑efficiency conduction [10]–[12].

-Eileen Martin, Ph.D. – Associate Professor at CSM, joint appointment in Geophysics and Applied Math.
+Eileen Martin, Ph.D. – Colorado School of Mines.
 Works on fiber‑optic sensing and distributed acoustic sensing.
 Provides expertise in large sensor networks and adaptive monitoring [13]–[16].

-Maxim Smirnov, Ph.D. – Professor at Luleå University of Technology.
-Specialist in 3D conductivity modeling and anisotropy in crustal structures, critical for Grid Keeper’s underground framework [1]–[3].
+Maxim Smirnov, Ph.D. – Luleå University of Technology.
+Specialist in 3D conductivity modeling and anisotropy, critical for Grid Keeper’s underground conduction modeling [1]–[3].

 D.C.
-Giancoli, H.D.
-Young – Authors of widely cited physics textbooks.
-Their work models Earth as a spherical capacitor (~710 µF), providing baseline planetary capacitance values [7]–[9].
+Giancoli & H.D.
+Young – Authors of widely cited physics texts.
+Their work models Earth as a spherical capacitor (~710 µF), providing baseline capacitance values [7]–[9].

 Spark of Life Narrative